-- Deviations from prescribed procedures do not necessarily invalidate a decision or proceeding unless significant prejudice to a student, student organization, student club or the University exists.
+- Deviations from prescribed procedures do not necessarily invalidate a decision or proceeding unless significant prejudice to a student, student organization, club, or the University exists.

-- Students, student organizations or clubs may be assisted by an Adviser of their own choice and at their own expense.
-The Adviser may be present at student conduct proceedings but may not speak or participate in the proceedings except to advise the student, student organization or club.
-An Adviser may not appear in lieu of the student, student organization or club.
+- Students, student organizations, or clubs may be assisted by an Advisor of their own choice and at their own expense.
+The Advisor may be present at student conduct proceedings but may not appear, speak in lieu of or participate in the proceedings except to advise the student, student organization or club.

-- If a student, student organization or club fails to respond to a notice of a student conduct proceeding, the University may review the available information and act upon the complaint in the student, student club or organization’s absence.
-The student, student organization or club will be notified in writing of actions taken, any educational sanctions assigned and the opportunity to appeal.
-The failure of a student, student organization or club to respond may result in an additional Student Code of Conduct violation and/or a hold being placed on the student’s registration or restrictions placed on a student organization or club’s status.
+- If a student, student organization, or club fails to respond to a notice of a student conduct proceeding, the University may review the available information and act upon the complaint in the student, student organization, or club’s absence.
+The student, student organization, or club will be notified in writing of actions taken, any educational sanctions assigned and the opportunity to appeal.
+The failure of a student, student organization, or club to respond may result in an additional Student Code of Conduct violation and/or a hold being placed on the student’s registration or restrictions placed on a student organization, or club’s status.

-- If a student has been notified of an alleged violation of the Student Code of Conduct and prior to resolution of the conduct process withdraws or does not enroll for the next semester, a hold may be placed on the student’s registration and/or transcript and the conduct process may be completed.
+- If a student has been notified of an alleged violation of the Student Code of Conduct and prior to completion of the conduct process withdraws or does not enroll for the next semester, a hold may be placed on the student’s registration and/or transcript and the conduct process may be completed.
 A hold may also be placed on the registration of a current student until the conduct process has been completed.

 - Upon completion of the student conduct process, complainants of violence-related violations will be notified in writing of decisions and educational sanctions assigned to the respondent.